Beware the Intimacy Impostors

 Growing intimacy is like gardening.

-Like a successful homegrown garden, growing thriving intimate relationships requires so many elements working together, many of which are entirely out of our control.
+Like a successful homegrown garden, growing healthy intimate relationships requires several elements working together, many of which are entirely out of our control.
 Therefore success calls for a high level of commitment and intentionality.

 This is why most people in our culture buy their fruits and veggies at the grocery store.